-1. Driveway, Walkway, Path extensions: Patio Villas may widen their driveway no more than two (2) feet on the side not burdened by a side yard easement.

-2. Driveways and walkways may be painted only colors that are harmonious to the home and surrounding neighborhood and may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
+- 1. Driveway, Walkway and Path extensions: Patio Villas may widen their driveway no more than two (2) feet on the side not burdened by a side yard easement.
+No said extension shall be permitted on or permitted to any road right-of-way, walkway or path. - 2.
+Driveways and walkways may be painted only colors that are harmonious to the home and surrounding homes and may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
 Borders are permitted no larger than four (4) inches wide.
 Hot, electric, neon or bright colors are not permitted. specifically in keeping with the Patio Villa driveway and walkway colors.
-Patio villa driveways and walkways may be painted utilizing a stamped pattern with colors harmonious to the home. indicated on the patio villa driveway and walkway color chart.
-Patio villa driveway and walkway designs are prohibited.
 Driveways and walkways may use pavers.